PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Experiments

 \textbf{Does scale matter?} Larger models perform relatively better across all aspects.

 \textbf{Does multi-task distillation help bridge the scale gap?} As we observe, multi-task distillation almost always wins over its task-specific counterpart with the exception of the smallest student, \model (770M).
-We posit that very small student models might not have enough capacity to leverage the related tasks efficiently during multi-tasking.
+We posit that very small student models might not have enough capacity to leverage the related tasks efficiently during multitasking.

-\textbf{Does verifier-guided decoding help bridge the scale gap?} Pairing models with our proposed verifier-guided step-wise decoding substantially improves performance across students of varying sizes over all aspects.
-Specifically, compared with regular beam search, our proposed decoding results in 7\%-48\% relative improvements in overall quality across different student sizes.
-The improvements achieved by the verifier-guided decoding is larger for smaller students.
-We showcase the comparisons with qualitative examples in Appendix Table \ref{tab:qual_task1}.
+\textbf{Does verifier-guided decoding help bridge the scale gap?} Pairing models with our verifier-guided step-wise decoding substantially improves performance across students of varying sizes over all aspects.
+Specifically, compared with regular beam search, our proposed decoding results in 7\%\-48\% relative improvements in overall quality across different student sizes.
+The improvements achieved by the proposed decoding is larger for smaller students.
+We showcase the comparisons with qualitative examples in Table \ref{tab:qual_task1}.

 The best distilled students with 770M, 3B, and 11B parameters achieved respectively 14.13\%, 16\%, and 22.59\% relative improvements over their teacher model (\texttt{text-curie-001}).
-Finally, our best distilled model (11B \model-Mul+) performs equally well as human and is competitive with orders-of-magnitude larger models (175B).\footnote{Pairwise annotator agreements (i.e., how often do two annotators agree on the answer) are 0.78, 0.84, and 0.80 for coverage, order and overall quality, respectively.} Figure \ref{fig:scale_gap_log} visualizes how we bridge the scale gap using our multi-task distillation and verifier-guided step-wise decoding.
+Finally, our best distilled model (11B \model-Mul+) performs equally well as human and is competitive with orders-of-magnitude larger models (175B).\footnote{Pairwise annotator agreements (i.e., how often do two annotators agree on the answer) are 0.78, 0.84, and 0.80 for coverage, order and overall quality, respectively.} These results support our claim that a smaller model can, in fact, be as powerful as larger models when augmented with smarter decoding-time techniques.
+Figure \ref{fig:bridge_v2} visualizes how we bridge the scale gap using our multi-task distillation and verifier-guided decoding.
+Since the initial submission, we conduct an additional comparison with GPT-4 (see Table \ref{tab:appx-gpt4}), indicating similar trends.

-\textbf{Effect of symbolic distillation.} In this experiment, we compare models trained/tested on human-written pairs of (goal, plan) from \texttt{ProScript} dataset \citep{proscript}, our model-generated dataset \data, and the mix of both.